Cats

 Remdesivir and FIP

-Feline Infectious Peritonitis (FIP) has long been considered a fatal disease in cats.
+Feline infectious peritonitis (FIP) was long considered a fatal disease in cats.
 However, the discovery of the drugs GC-376 and GS-441524 has significantly improved the prognosis for affected cats.
-This article presents the latest findings on the effectiveness of these treatment options and their practical application.
+This article presents the latest findings on the efficacy of these treatment options and their practical application.

 Remdesivir and FIP Read More »